fatiando/2023-egu-gd-blogpost/blogpost.md

 - Tutorials at Transform events (swung)
 -->

-Fatiando developers are committed to build a more open and reproducible science.
+Fatiando developers and contributors are committed to build a more open and reproducible science.
-The software developed by the project is released under open-source licences, making it freely accessible to any researcher, and ensuring that any result obtained through their usage could be reproduced.
+All its software is released under open-source licences, making it freely accessible to any researcher, and helping to make scientific results obtained by using it more reproducible.

 Moreover, we develop these tools in the open, through a transparent and auditable process, to which [we invite everyone to join and participate][contact].
-This opened the possibility to collaborate with researchers from around the world beyond the scientific paper, joining efforts to solve common problems and build tools in a collaboratively way.
+This process had created opportunities for collaborations between researchers from around the world, beyond the scientific paper: joining efforts to solve common problems and build tools in a collaboratively way.

-We also aim to promote best practices for software development among the scientific community, like creating good documentation, writing tests that guarantee the software works as expected, and peer-review process of new additions to the code.
+We also aim to promote best practices for software development among the scientific community, like creating good documentation, writing tests that guarantee the software works as expected, and peer-reviewing new additions to the code.
-Following these and other best practices helps to create high quality research software, and also set the environment for other people to easily collaborate and learn more about software development.
+Following these and other best practices helps to create high quality research software, and set the environment for other people to easily collaborate and learn more about software development.